 In case you are staying longer in Punta Cana and need multiple rides, it is very recommended that you try to find a reliable motoconcho and get his phone number and/or WhatsApp.
 Usually, you get better prices when you start using someones’ services regularly.

 If you are on vacation in Punta Cana and you don’t want to deal with this adventure and these special rules while navigating in Bavaro, just take a taxi.
 They are available at every hotel, the airport and other main access points (such as malls, supermarkets, the Punta Cana bus stations or frequented restaurants) and are perfectly safe, as long as they are part of a taxi association.
-Fortunately, taxi crime like in many other Latin American countries is not existing in the Dominican Republic.
+Fortunately, taxi crime like in many other Latin American countries is not existing in the Dominican Republic (read more about the safety in Punta Cana here).
 Obviously, taxi prices in Punta Cana are considerably more expensive (usually 20 USD and up, see below for more information) than any of the other public transport options.

 That’s why you can also consider Uber when you are looking for an answer to the question of how to get around in Punta Cana.
 Uber is a pretty new service in Punta Cana, it only started in late 2020 and went along with an improper clash between the taxi association and Uber.
 Unfortunately, the taxi association played a pretty dumb game back in this time.
 Furthermore, they didn’t lower their prices not a single penny since then despite Uber usually offering prices of around one-third of what the official taxis are charging.